peymanprd/Taskool/README.md

 # Taskool 🗒
-A simple and minimal task management program
+A simple and minimal task management application